5 Best Reels For Salmon Fishing: 2023 Buyers Guides

 The Shimano Stradic is likely the best reel for salmon fishing that I have ever used and I know other guides and other anglers that swear by this reel when fishing for salmon or steelhead.

-The old models were great for salmon and steelhead fishing, but the newer ones are even better with an improved and super smooth drag system along with improved bearings, improved gearing, better, bails, a better spool, and I think they are even lighter than the older models.
+The old models were great for salmon and steelhead fishing, but the newer ones are even better with an improved and super smooth drag system along with improved bearings, improved gearing, better bail, better spool, and I think they are even lighter than the older models.

-I recommend the Shimano Stradic FL 4000 or 4500 size if you just want a reel for salmon, and the for both steelhead and salmon, consider the 3500 size.
+I recommend the Shimano Stradic FL 4000 or 4500 size.
+If you want a reel for both steelhead and salmon, consider the 3500 size.

 #2 The Shimano Stella FJ